talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 ~~~~~~~~~~~

 Following the spirit of [RFC8402], the current document assumes that SRv6 is deployed within a trusted domain.
 Traffic MUST be filtered at the domain boundaries.
 Thus, most of the attacks described in this document are limited to within the domain (i.e., internal attackers).

+### SRv6 Fail-Open Trusted Domains {#fail-open}

+SRv6 is commonly referred to as operating in a Trusted Domain [RFC8799].
+However, there is currently no IETF consensus on the concept of "Trusted Domains" (the concept has been defined in [RFC8799], published as an Independent Submission).
+In the case of IPv6 SRH, the "Trusted Domain" is expected to be achieved via packet filtering.
+Such an approach has been commonly referred to as the concept of "fail-open", a state of which the attributes are frequently described as containing inherently more risk than fail-closed methodologies such as SR-MPLS.
+In the case of SRv6, the reliance of perfectly crafted filters on on all edges of the trusted domain, noting that if the filters are removed or adjusted in an erroneous manner, there is a demonstrable risk of inbound or outbound leaks.
+It is also important to note that some filtering implementations have limits on the size, complexity, or protocol support that can be applied, which may prevent the filter adjustments or creation required to properly secure the trusted domain for a new protocol such as SRv6.

+Practically speaking, this means successfully enforcing a "Trusted Domain" may be operationally difficult and error-prone in practice, and that attacks that are expected to be unfeasible from outside the Trusted Domain may actually become feasible when any of the involved systems fails to enforce the filtering policy that is required to define the Trusted Domain.

 ### SRH Filtering